ajitsinghrathore/lyrics_scrapper/README.md

     1 ->  pip install bs4
     2 ->  pip install scrapy

+# set your own virtual environment

+   navigate to settings.json file in vscode editor for visual studio and

 # how to run it

     open terminal and execute the command  "scrapy crawl name_of_first_spider -o lyrics.json"